The “pink drink” isn’t your only keto choice.

 A caffe latte is each one or two espresso shots and steamed milk (depending on the size).
 You’ll find a light, frothy foam coating on the top as well.
 Claim your barista to steam half water and half thick cream to order a low-carb latte so that you’ll always get the frothiness you like without the carbs.
 You can sub in SF vanilla syrup for a low-carb vanilla latte, but you’ll add 1-2g of net carbs, plus artificial sweetener.

 Low-Carb Macchiato Caramel – keto drinks at Starbucks

 The word macchiato means “marked” in Italian.
-“A macchiato starts with steamed milk, unlike a latte, which starts with an espresso shot topped with steamed milk, the espresso shots are put on top to “label” the milk.
-The macchiato from Starbucks are a little different.
+“A macchiato starts with steamed milk, unlike a latte, which starts with an espresso shot topped with steamed milk.
+The espresso shots are put on top to “label” the milk.
+The macchiato from Starbucks is a little different.
 Espresso shots, vanilla syrup, heated milk, and a sweet caramel drizzle are required for a regular caramel macchiato.
-It’s definitely not keto-friendly.
-Order an Americano with three parts of water for one part of heavy cream to lower the classic carbs and add sugar-free vanilla.
+It’s not keto-friendly.
+Order an Americano with three parts of Water for one part of heavy cream to lower the classic carbs and add sugar-free vanilla.
 Your drink adds 2 grammes of additional net carbs to the caramel drizzle.
 If you want to include it is up to you.

 FLAT WHITE – keto drinks at Starbucks

 An extra ristretto espresso shot is used in a flat white, making it bolder than a latte while going down smoother than a cappuccino.
 Sadly, a classic will cost you 17 grammes of carbohydrates for a large one.
 However, substitute whole milk for almond milk, and you’ll drop your net carb count to 7 grammes.